-Most parents cannot imagine not being to talk to, or see, their children on a daily basis.
+Most parents cannot imagine not being able to talk to, or see, their children on a daily basis.
 Unfortunately, some parents have this exact problem due to lack of custody rights following a divorce.

 Fortunately, though, parents can petition for new or modified custody rights.
 If you live in Georgia and would like to explore your options for doing so, get in touch with a Cobb County child custody lawyer for more information and a consultation.
-A capable family attorney from our team who is familiar with state custody laws could analyze your case and provide customized recommendations on what to do next.
+A capable family attorney from our team who is familiar with state custody laws can analyze your case and provide customized recommendations on what to do next.

-In every case where child custody is at issue, Georgia law requires both parents to submit a parenting plan, according to Official Code of Georgia §19-9-1.
+In every case where child custody is at issue, state law requires both parents to submit a parenting plan, according to Official Code of Georgia §19-9-1.
 If both parents agree on a plan, they may submit a joint plan to the court.
 If they do not, they may each submit a plan or agree to binding arbitration to settle any custody or visitation issues, according to O.C.G.A. §19-9-1.1.

 Under O.C.G.A. §19-9-1, parenting plans must usually include the following:

 In deciding child custody arrangements, courts consider the parenting plans and the best interests of the child.
 Parents who need help creating a parenting plan should call a Cobb County child custody attorney for information and advice.

 As part of a child custody determination, a local family court may order that a parent has visitation rights while the other parent has physical custody.
 Visitation time may be unsupervised or supervised.

 Generally, supervised visitation is appropriate for parents that have certain types of criminal convictions.
 For example, under O.C.G.A. §19-9-7, a court may allow visitation rights for a parent convicted of family violence if: